chamikasudusinghe/nocml/README.md

 <img src = "https://github.com/chamikasudusinghe/nocml/blob/master/%5B05%20-%20Resources%5D/17-fab.PNG">
 </p>

+traversal  id			: 	identifier used to group all packet transfers related to one NoC traversal. hop count			:	number of hops from the source to the destination. current hop			:	number of hops from the source to the current router hop percentage		:	ratio between the current hop and the hop count enqueue time		:	time spent inside the router by the flit packet count decr		:	cumulative no. of flit arrivals within time window τ (decremented as packets arrive) packet count incr		:	cumulative no. of flit arrivals within time window τ (incremented as packets arrive) max packet count		:	maximum no. of flits transferred through the router within a given time window τ packet count index	: 	packet count incr × packet count decr Port index			:	outport × inport traversal index		:	cache coherence type × flit id × flit type × traversal id cc vnet index		:	cache coherence type × vnet vnet vc cc index		:	cache coherence vnet index × vc

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.

 include future work as well